 A long-term bear market in the dollar that began in 2002 corresponded to a secular bull market in commodity prices that commenced at the same time.
 In 2011, the dollar began a multi-year period of consolidation until it began to climb in value against other currencies in May of 2014.

 By May 2014, prices for many staple commodities had already fallen well below all-time highs established during previous years.
 However, when the dollar began a rally that took the dollar index from lows of 78.93 to highs of over 100 in ten months the commodity sector moved considerably lower.
-Copper fell to under $2.50 per pound, oil fell from over $107 per barrel in June of 2014 to under $45 by January of 2015 and sugar fell to below 12 cents by March 2015.
+Copper fell to a 2014 year low of $2.83 per pound and oil fell from over $107 per barrel in June of 2014 to under $45 by January of 2015.
+Meanwhile sugar fell to below 12 cents by March 2015.
 The vast majority of commodity prices fell dramatically.
 In the world of commodities, both fundamental and technical factors drive prices.
 Therefore, each individual raw material has its own set of idiosyncratic characteristics.
 For example, a shortage in the cattle market coupled with increasing global demand for beef caused prices to remain high.
 For the most part, however, the stronger dollar caused commodity prices to fall as a whole.

 It is possible that one day another currency will replace the dollar as the reserve currency of the world.
 When that happens, it is likely that commodities and that new reserve currency will have the same inverse relationship over time.